 Working from home saves more time

 Working and earning from home gives more autonomy to employees.
 They can manage their time more freely for a better work-life balance.
 Notably, working from home saves them substantial to dedicate to their family, physical and mental health, and personal growth.
-Working might sound more efficient to many if they can get up and start their day immediately instead of giving up two hours of sleep in the morning to commute to the office and feel tired for the entire day.
+Working might sound more efficient to many if they can get up and start their day immediately instead of giving up two hours of sleep in the morning to commute to the office and feel tired for the entire day, especially if they have to apply their workout routine and exercise.

 Fear of getting sick and doubts about the company’s health policy remain